MJH1000/PHP-SQL-Database-Backup/README.md

 # PHP-SQL-Database-Backup
-A simple PHP script to backup SQL Databases (WordPress, etc)
+A simple PHP script to backup SQL Databases (WordPress, etc) complete with download link